 - It contains anti-inflammatory properties, hence why its so good for those who suffer from arthritis.

-- Corriander contains many antioxidants that are protecting our eyes, and is also used as a remedy against conjuctivitis.
+- Coriander contains many antioxidants that are protecting our eyes, and is also used as a remedy against conjuctivitis.

-- Corriander promotes good bowel movements and liver function so its good for the digestive system.
+- Coriander promotes good bowel movements and liver function so its good for the digestive system.

 - It also acts as a natural antbiotic which can help with health problems such as gastric inflammation, hemorrhoids and dizzines.

 - It lowers bad cholesterol and increases good cholesterol